AdobeDocs/campaign-classic.en/help/platform/using/ac-glossary.md

 +++**Personalization blocks**

 Adobe Campaign offers built-in personalization blocks that you can insert in your deliveries.
-They are are dynamic, personalized and contain a specific rendering.
+They are dynamic, personalized and contain a specific rendering.
 For example, you can add a logo, a greeting message, or a link to a mirror page.
 Several personalization blocks are available by default.
-You can also define custom personalization blocks that will allow you to optimize your deliveriy personalization.
+You can also define custom personalization blocks that will allow you to optimize your delivery personalization.
 The actual data is inserted into each generated message during the analysis phase of the delivery.

 Learn more about [Personalization blocks](../../delivery/using/personalization-blocks.md).
 +++